-- 1. All regular full-time employees employed October 1st shall be eligible to receive longevity pay after completing 5 or more years of full-time service.
-Employees and officials not eligible: - a.
+1. All regular full-time employees employed October 1st shall be eligible to receive longevity pay after completing 5 or more years of full-time service.
+Employees and officials not eligible:

+- a.
 Part-time employees (working less than 40 hours per week) - b.
+Elected officials and officials appointed by statute - c.
 Employees fully or partially funded by grants where longevity benefits are not recognized as allowable costs to the grant.

 2. Longevity pay will be calculated based on the number of full-time years of service completed as of October 1st each year.
-The longevity pay rate is \$170 a year.
+The longevity pay rate according to the table will be included in the pay rate until the following October1st at which time the longevity pay rate will be recalculated based on years of service.